kolarski/s/README.md

 - Downloads the appropriate binary
 - Installs to the correct location
 - Adds to your PATH if needed

+### Manual Binary Download

+You can also download the pre-compiled binary directly from the [GitHub releases page](https://github.com/kolarski/s/releases):

+1. Download the appropriate binary for your system (Linux or macOS)
+2. Make it executable: `chmod +x s-linux-amd64` or `chmod +x s-macos-amd64`
+3. Move it to a directory in your PATH: `mv s-linux-amd64 /usr/local/bin/s` or `mv s-macos-amd64 /usr/local/bin/s`

 ### From Source